Introduction to Quality Management System

 - Organizational Structure and Responsibilities: The structure that defines activities such as task allocation, coordination, and supervision which are directed towards achieving organizational goals, is called an organizational structure.
 Organizational structure influences the actions taken in an organization and provides the foundation based on which further proceeds of the organization can be taken up.
 It determines the individuals involved in various actions and how does it decide the course of action for an organization.
 Organizational structure can be called the glass ceiling through which every person can view his/her respective company and its environment.
 Organizations are a kind of cluster.
 Organizational structure varies from organization to organization, relying on organizational objectives.
 Organizational structure determines the design in which an organization operates and functions.
 An organizational structure defines the allocation of various responsibilities of numerous functions to the teams and their members across an organization.
 Organizations need to be efficient, flexible, innovative and caring in order to achieve sustainable competitive advantage.

-- Processes: Business processes are a step by step procedure to complete all the actions meant to develop a product and deliver it to the customers with quality.
+- Processes: Business processes are a step-by-step procedure to complete all the actions meant to develop a product and deliver it to the customers with quality.
 It starts with purchases and ends with delivery.
-It requires to get all the things required to develop a product, test it to ensure quality and then, ultimately deliver it.
+It requires getting all the things required to develop a product, test it to ensure quality and then, ultimately deliver it.

 - Product Quality Leading to Customer Satisfaction: The ultimate goal of every organization satisfies its customers, and for that, it is of utmost importance that quality products are delivered to the customers.
 This can be achieved by strictly adhering to the quality objectives and the quality manual.